 Hot Springs in Fall River County, South Dakota — The American Midwest (Upper Plains)

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-The Mammoth Site of Hot Springs, SD (approx. 1.3 miles away); Leslie Jensen Scenic Drive (approx. 2.2 miles away); Fall River Falls (approx. 2.8 miles away); Fire on the Edge (approx. 7½ miles away); Jedediah Strong Smith’s Route - - 1823 (approx. 9.3 miles away); Paha Sapa Limestone (approx. 9½ miles away); The CCC's Enduring Legacy (approx. 9½ miles away); Life in a Prairie Dog Town (approx. 10.8 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+An Old Jail - 1888 (approx. 0.4 miles away); Sandstone Architecture of Hot Springs, SD (approx. half a mile away); The Mammoth Site of Hot Springs, SD (approx. 1.3 miles away); Hot Springs, SD (approx. 1.7 miles away); Leslie Jensen Scenic Drive (approx. 3.8 miles away); Fall River Falls (approx. 4.3 miles away); The CCC's Enduring Legacy (approx. 8 miles away); Paha Sapa Limestone (approx. 8 miles away).
 Touch for a list and map of all markers in Hot Springs.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 6, 2015, by Barry Swackhamer of San Jose, California.
-This page has been viewed 218 times since then and 19 times this year.
-Photos: 1, 2. submitted on October 6, 2015, by Barry Swackhamer of San Jose, California.
+This page was last revised on October 2, 2018.
+This page originally submitted on October 1, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 30 times since then.
+Photos: 1, 2, 3. submitted on October 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.